Course on CUDA Programming on NVIDIA GPUs, July 21-25, 2025

 The course will be taught by Prof. Mike Giles and Prof. Wes Armour.
 They have both used CUDA in their research for many years, and set up and manage JADE, the first national GPU supercomputer for Machine Learning.

-Online registration should be set up by the end of April, with a link from this webpage.
+The 2024 course is now finished.
+We will run it again on July 21-25, 2025.
+Online registration should be set up by the end of April 2025, with a link from this webpage.

 This is a one-week hands-on course for students, postdocs, academics and others who want to learn how to develop applications to run on NVIDIA GPUs using the CUDA programming environment.
 All that will be assumed is some proficiency with C and basic C++ programming.
 No prior experience with parallel computing will be assumed.